Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/networkobject-parenting.md

 :::

 ### Network Prefabs, Parenting, and NetworkTransforms
 Since the `NetworkTransform` component synchronizes the transform of a `GameObject` (with a `NetworkObject` component attached to it), it can become tricky to understand the parent-child transform relationship and how that translates when synchronizing late joining clients.
 Currently, a network Prefab can only have one `NetworkObject` component within on the root `GameObject` of the prefab.
 However, you can have a complex hierarchy of `GameObject`s nested under the root `GameObjet` and each child `GameObject` can have a `NetworkBehaviour` attached to it.
-Since a `NetworkTransform` synchronizes the transform of the `GameObject` it is attached to, you might be tempted to setup a network Prefab like this:
+Since a `NetworkTransform` synchronizes the transform of the `GameObject` it's attached to, you might be tempted to setup a network Prefab like this:

 ```
 Network Prefab Root (GameObject with NetworkObject and NetworkTransform components attached to it)